-Please see here: Are scholarships included in income from artistic activity?
+Please see here: Are scholarships included as income from artistic activity?

 - Business expenses are all expenses or costs related to one's independent artistic or journalistic activity.
 They include all expenses incurred in any self-employed activity subject to compulsory insurance during the insurance period.
 The expenses include in particular expenses for business premises (rent, lighting, heating, cleaning), expenses for auxiliary staff (wages, social security contributions), expenses which are otherwise deducted as income-related expenses from any income from non-self-employed work, insofar as they have been incurred in exercising self-employed activity that is subject to compulsory insurance, contributions to professional associations, and write-offs.

-Non-deductible are special expenses according to Income Tax Law (e.g. contributions to social insurance for artists or premiums for private health or life insurance).
+Special expenses according to the German Income Tax Law (e.g. contributions to social insurance for artists or premiums for private health or life insurance) are not deductible.

 This limit has stood at 3,900.00 EURO per year and 325.00 EURO per month since 2004.

-The legislator has provided for special protection for job starters who have yet to develop an economic foundation.
-According to the KSVG, job starters are also insured in the statutory pension, health and nursing care insurance even if they will probably not exceed the required minimum income.
-The first three years since taking up a self-employed artistic or journalistic activity are considered as the period of starting employment.
+The legislature has provided special protection for job starters who have yet to develop an economic foundation.
+According to the KSVG, job starters are also insured by the statutory pension, health and nursing care insurance even if they will probably not exceed the required minimum income.
+The first three years since commencing a self-employed artistic or journalistic activity are considered as the period of starting employment.

 In principle, artists may fall below the minimum income twice within six years without the KSK being allowed to terminate their membership.